 (Click on the interactive chart to explore)

 1.a.
 Is there a target or limit for government to ensure debt sustainability?

 1.b.
 Is fiscal policy guided by one or more permanent fiscal rules?

 1.c.
-Is there a medium-term fiscal framwork (MTFF) to align budget preperation with fiscal policy?
+Is there a medium-term fiscal framework (MTFF) to align budget preparation with fiscal policy?

 2.a.
 Does the government prepare national and sectoral strategies for public investment?

 2.b.
 Are the government’s national and sectoral strategies or plans for public investment costed?